OAK PARK PARK DISTRICT

 - Raingarden/bioswales to absorb the cistern overflow and the excess rain run-off as a feature in the garden.

-- Very energy efficient mechanical systems in the building.
+- Energy efficient mechanical systems in the building

 167 Forest Avenue